 Cause Required for Owner to Terminate a Lease

 Unlike a tenant in a typical landlord tenant relationship, a tenant living in a mobile park cannot remove its personal belongings by packing them up in boxes and simply hiring a moving crew.
 Rather, the resident must relocate the actual mobile home.
 The use of “mobile” to describe such homes can be misleading.
 A mobile home is “a transportable structure in one or more sections with the plumbing, heating, and electrical systems contained within the unit, which when erected on a site, may be used with or without a permanent foundation as a family dwelling.”
-Its mobility is much more limited than a motor home, for example.
-If a resident at a mobile park is evicted, he must relocate all his property, including the “mobile” home.
-The cost to move the home can be high, and sometimes a mobile home cannot be moved at all.
+If a resident at a mobile home park is evicted, he must relocate all his property, including the “mobile” home that generally has no wheels and that rests its foundation directly on the ground.
+The cost to move such a home can be high, and sometimes a mobile home cannot be moved at all.
 And even after the mobile home is moved, there may be other costs associated with installing and landscaping the home at a new location.
 For these reasons, Utah’s Mobile Home Park Residency Act will not allow a resident owner of a mobile park to be forced to move as easily as a typical tenant who, for example, lives in an apartment building.

 A lease at a mobile home park can only be terminated for very specific reasons, as stated in the Mobile Home Park Residency Act.
 Any other reason written into a lease cannot be used to lawfully evict a resident at a mobile home park.
 A resident is generally safe from being evicted unless he or she commits one of the following:

 - Fails to follow a mobile home park rule after receiving a 60-day or 7-day notice to comply, depending on the rule

 - After receiving a notice of non-compliance and complying, fails thereafter to follow the same rule or another rule, if the original notice states that future non-compliance will be grounds for eviction